DaveMielke/NBP/b2g/ui/doc/ref-firmware-bindings.rst

   down.

 VolumeDown while switching the power on
-  Boot into recovery mode.
+  Boot into Recovery Mode.
 This binding only applies to when the system is fully shut down.
-Neither braille nor speech works in recovery mode.
+Neither braille nor speech works in Recovery Mode.
 This binding is intended for a sighted person using an external video monitor.